 Read more about your work wardrobe here.

 6. Have a ready to go toilet bag

 Avoid packing and repacking by having a bag full of travel sized toiletries.
 It not only saves time, it means you’ll never be without any essentials.

 7. Saying goodbye

 Leaving can be the hardest part.
-If your little ones are there when you’re leaving try to keep goodbyes as short and as upbeat as possible.
-Most mums find that when they go away for work they are able to switch off and compartmentalize.
+If your little ones are there when you’re leaving, try to keep goodbyes as short and as upbeat as possible.
+Most moms find that when they go away for work they are able to switch off and compartmentalize.
 Fretting about them whilst you’re away doesn’t help anyone.
 Be assured that you’ll both be fine when you’re gone.